martinfleis/phd-thesis/00 Thesis Structure.md

           - *Assessment based on the unit of classification and its placement on the scale.*
           - gradient of scales
         - number of classes
-          - *Assessment based on the richness of data used for classification as some try to classify based on very few characters while others aim to use a rich set of characters.*
+          - ~~*Assessment based on the richness of data used for classification as some try to classify based on very few characters while others aim to use a rich set of characters.*~~
           - limits
-    - Mixed
   - The gap in the systematic classification
-    - *The conclusion of the chapter is the understanding the existing approaches and identifying the gap, which is the lack of systematic classification based on the small-scale units using an extensive, inclusive set of indicators.
+    - *The conclusion of the chapter is the understanding the existing approaches and identifying the gap, which is the lack of systematic classification based on the small-scale units using ~~an extensive, inclusive set of indicators~~.
 That should help position my work within the field and say what I am bringing new in later stages.*
 - **Ch3. | Background | Measuring of urban form**
   - *Second background chapter focusing on urban morphometrics, its emergence and existing methods and morphometric characters.
 It is vaguely based on my MSc thesis, but since then it has evolved significantly, and the whole analysis is new as well as proposed classification of literature and changes were done in the classification system of morphometric characters as well.
 The previous work will be acknowledged.
 The content of this chapter mirrors what the revised version of the paper for EPB will be about.*
   - Mapping the scene